Dental Crown Costs in the UK: Complete Guide for NHS and Private Patients

 Are Crowns Covered by NHS Exemption?

-Yes, if you qualify for NHS dental fee exemptions (e.g. under 18, pregnant, income-related benefits), your Band 3 treatment, including crowns, is free.
-Always check with your dentist or NHS guidance to confirm eligibility.
+Yes, if you meet the criteria for NHS dental fee exemptions (such as being under 18, pregnant, or receiving income-related benefits), your Band 3 treatment, which includes crowns, may be provided at no cost.
+Always consult with your dentist or refer to NHS guidelines to verify your eligibility.

 Understand NHS coverage and exemptions